Pomax/Claude-VS-Code-Extension-patches/README.md

 ## What got improved:

-### 1. rip out the stupid "whimsy terms while thinking" bullshit.
+### 1. I ripped out the stupid "whimsy terms while thinking" bullshit.

 - the word is "working".
 It's also the _only_ word.
 - there is no animated whimsy spinner.